JRCSTU/CO2MPAS-TA/doc/names.rst

 There are three sheet types, which are parsed according to their contained data:

-   - **pl** [parsed range is ``#A1:__``]: table of scalar and time-depended values used into the simulation plan as variation from the base model.
+   - **pl** [parsed range is ``#A1:__``]: table of scalar and time-depended values used into the simulation plan as a variation from the base model.
    - **pa** [parsed range is ``#B2:C_``]: scalar or not time-depended values (e.g. ``r_dynamic``, ``gear_box_ratios``, ``full_load_speeds``).
    - **ts** [parsed range is ``#A2:__``]: time-depended values (e.g.